Kixunil/btc-rpc-proxy/README.md

 ### On-demand block fetching

-By connecting to your pruned Bitcoin node through Bitcoin Proxy, your node will now behave as though it is not pruned!
+By connecting to your pruned Bitcoin node through Bitcoin Proxy, your node will now behave as though it is not pruned.
 If a user or application requires a block that is not retained by your pruned node, Bitcoin Proxy will dynamically fetch the block over the P2P network, then verify its hash against your node to ensure validity.

-The usefulness of this new technology is massive.
-It means that you can run multiple services against your pruned Bitcoin node — such as Lightning and BTCPay — without them fighting for control over the pruning.
-Both are happy because both believe they are dealing with an unpruned node.
+This means that you can run multiple services against your _pruned_ Bitcoin node — such as Lightning and BTCPay — without them fighting for control over the pruning.
+Both are happy because both believe they are dealing with an _unpruned_ node.

+A tradeoff to the proxy is speed and bandwidth.
+Every time the proxy needs to fetch a block not retained by your pruned node, it must reach out over the P2P network, consuming both Internet bandwidth and time.

 ## Usage